What Is Behavioral Economics? How Money and Emotions Tangle

 And if you were at a large chain or warehouse club store like Costco, you’d have no problem not buying.
 “There, you don’t have this starving artist who you’re walking away from,” Neeves says.

 Plenty of people, though, are good at walking away from a less-than-perfect purchase.
 Yet others will try to improve their situation by squeezing out a tiny gain or advantage from any scenario, no matter how obnoxious.
-Sometimes this involves a painstaking search for coupons through tools like Groupon and Ebates.
-Other times this involves incessant haggling.

 The Behavioral Economics of Haggling